contributed by Jennifer Smith

-The idea is that if the teacher is able to get continuous feedback, the efficiency of the lecture type classes can be improved.
-So, this allows the teacher to adjust in real time, and evaluate the student’s understanding.
+The idea is that if the teacher can get continuous feedback, the efficiency of the lecture-type classes can be improved.
+So, this allows the teacher to adjust in real-time and evaluate the students’ understanding.

-The integration of such technology in education is being viewed in terms of connectivity and immersion.
-Such prototypes would also allow the integration of technology into day to day interaction at mass scale inside or outside the classroom.
+Integrating such technology in education is being viewed in terms of connectivity and immersion.
+Such prototypes would also allow the integration of technology into day-to-day interaction at mass scale inside or outside the classroom.

 Combined in such a manner, perceptual computing is a step towards humanizing the machine experience.